-The Windows Async Gateway software is automatically installed under the \domain\wpgate\async directory, regardless of whether the domain is located on Windows or NetWare.
+The Windows Async Gateway software is automatically installed under the \domain\wpgate\async directory, regardless of whether the domain is located on NetWare or Windows.
 If needed, you can move the software to a different server.
+If the domain is located on Windows, you must use the Windows Async Gateway because Windows does not support the cross-platform connection required for the NetWare Async Gateway to access a domain located on a Windows server.

 You can choose where the NetWare Async Gateway is installed.
-Although the Installation program allows you to specify different locations for the Async Gateway NLMTM program, shared NLM programs, and the .ncf file, the simplest choice is to install all files to sys:\system.
+Although the Installation program allows you to specify different locations for the Async Gateway NLM[TM] program, shared NLM programs, and the .ncf file, the simplest choice is to install all files to sys:\system.
 Installing the gateway files on the same server where the domain is located reduces network traffic, but the gateway files can be installed on a different server if necessary.